nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/todo/model/Model.java)

-The model component represents the application's data layer.
-It consists of two subcomponents -
+The model component represents the application's state and data layer.
+It is implemented by `TodoModel`, which is a composite of of the individual data models for the application, as well as higher level information about the state of the application itself, such as the current view and the undo/redo stack.

-- `TodoModel` - representing the application's internal memory state
+- `TodoModel` - represents the todolist tasks
-- `Storage` - representing the application's data on disk

-The model interface is injected into command objects by the logic component, and exposes a CRUD interface that allows commands to modify the application's data.
+- `UserPrefs` - represents saved user preferences

+Each individual data model handles their own CRUD operations, with the `Model` acting as a facade to present a simplified and uniform interface for external components to work with.
+Each of the data model holds a `Storage` object that is initalized by the `Model` and injected into them.
+The storage interfaces exposes a simple interface for reading and writing to the appropriate storage mechanism.

 To avoid tight coupling with the command classes, the model exposes only a small set of generic functions.
 The UI component binds to the  the model through the `getObservableList` function which returns an `UnmodifiableObseravbleList` object that the UI can bind to.

 The model ensure safety by exposing as much of its internal state as possible as immutable objects using interfaces such as `ImmutableTask`.